What to see in the vicinity of Kuala Lumpur. Cathedral of the Blessed Virgin Mary

 9. National and ethnological museums.

-Their location can always be clarified on the map, almost everything is concentrated within walking distance, and it is easy to get to remote places using the metro services.
+Their location can always be clarified on the map; almost everything is located within walking distance, and remote places are easy to reach using the metro.

 This is probably the most interesting of all the attractions in Malaysia.
-These are limestone cliffs filled with temple buildings, statues, labyrinths of caves, bridges, stairs and tunnels connecting them.
-All this very organically fit into the lush tropical vegetation.
-The age of the natural formation itself is disputed, but it is generally accepted that this place is more than 400 million years old.
-Of course, the rocks themselves, and not human buildings.
+These are limestone cliffs filled with temple buildings, statues, and labyrinths of connecting caves, walkways, stairs and tunnels.
+All this fit very organically into the lush tropical vegetation.
+The age of the natural formation itself is debated, but it is generally accepted that the site is over 400 million years old.
+Of course, to the rocks themselves, and not to human buildings.

-This huge reserve, combining the creations of man and nature, got its name from the Sungai Batu River, located nearby.
-At the foot of the rocks, on the banks of this river, there is a small village of the same name, in which very friendly and hospitable people live.
-Here you can have a bite to eat and relax after a long walk through the caves.
+This huge reserve, combining the creations of man and nature, got its name from the nearby Sungai Batu River.
+At the foot of the cliffs, on the banks of this river, there is a small village of the same name, where very friendly and hospitable people live.
+Here you can have a snack and relax after a long walk through the caves.

-The annual Thaipusam Buddhist festival, which Malaysia is known to the whole world, is held in this reserve complex.
+The annual Buddhist festival Thaipusam, for which Malaysia is famous throughout the world, is held in this reserve complex.

-You can explore the territory daily, between 7 am and 9 pm, you will not need to pay for admission.
+You can explore the area daily, between 7 am and 9 pm, and you do not need to pay an entrance fee.

-The most convenient way to get there is by train, the Kuala metro map will help you find the right direction.
+The most convenient way to get there is by train; the Kuala metro map will help you find the right direction.
 Any train going to the Gombak area will do.
-Departure frequency 10-15 minutes.
+Departure frequency is 10-15 minutes.

-The caves are located just 13 kilometers from the center of Kuala Lumpur, if desired, they can be reached by taxi, rented car or by bus.
-If you choose to travel by bus, you need to take routes 11, 11D and 13 on Pentaling Street, this is in Chinatown.
-Flight 69 from Jalan Pudu Street also follows the attraction.
+The caves are located just 13 kilometers from the center of Kuala Lumpur; if desired, you can get to them by taxi, rented car or bus.
+When choosing to travel by bus, you need to take routes 11, 11D and 13 on Pentaling Street, this is in Chinatown.
+Flight 69 from Jalan Pudu also goes to the attraction.

-A trip by metro will cost 2 RM, by bus 2.5, and a trip in a taxi will cost about 40 RM.
+A trip by metro will cost 2 RM, by bus 2.5, and a trip by taxi will cost about 40 RM.

 Petronas Twin Towers

-As these skyscrapers are often called - Petronas, they are the hallmark of the whole country, its front photo frame.
-Moreover, the towers not only attract tourists, being placed on all the covers of booklets about Malaysia, but they are also the subject of public love and pride.
+As these skyscrapers are often called, Petronas, they are the calling card of the entire country, its ceremonial photo frame.
+Moreover, the towers not only attract tourists, being featured on all the covers of booklets about Malaysia, but they are also a subject of national love and pride.

-The height of the skyscrapers at 88 floors is 451.9 m.
-An observation deck is open on the 86th floor, and at the 41st floor level there is a bridge connecting the towers in the air.
-In addition, the skyscrapers have an art gallery, theater and concert venues, several restaurants and cafes, and a shopping center.
-At the foot of the Petronos there is a very picturesque park with many cozy corners.
+The height of the 88-story skyscrapers is 451.9 m.
+An observation deck is open on the 86th floor, and at the 41st floor there is a bridge connecting the towers in the air.
+In addition, the skyscrapers contain an art gallery, theater and concert venues, several restaurants and cafes, and a shopping center.
+At the foot of Petronosov there is a very picturesque park with many cozy corners.

 The cost of visiting the observation deck is 40 RM.
 It is open from morning until 17:00.
-A walk on the air bridge will cost 10 RM.
+Walking on the air bridge will cost 10 RM.
 The towers themselves are open to the public from 9:00 to 21:00, except Mondays, and on Friday there is a technical break - from 13:00 to 14:30.
-The cost of an entrance ticket directly to the skyscrapers themselves is 75 RM for adults and 35 RM for children.
+The entrance fee to the skyscrapers themselves is 75 RM for adults and 35 RM for children.

-Petronases rise in the very center of the city and you can reach them on foot from almost any area.
-You can also take a taxi or metro to the KLCC station.
+Petronas towers in the very center of the city and can be reached on foot from almost any area.
+You can also take a taxi or metro to KLCC station.

-As you can see on any map of Kuala Lumpur with sights, the TV tower is located very close to Petronos.
+As you can see on any map of Kuala Lumpur with landmarks, the television tower is located very close to Petronosa.
 Its height is 421 meters, and at a level of 276 meters there is a panoramic observation deck, open until 21:00.

-It is best to come here in the evening, as the TV tower has a unique illumination, for which it was nicknamed the "Garden of Light".
-The cost of visiting depends on how many attractions and objects located inside will be viewed.
-On average, this is from 49 to 117 RM for adults and from 29 to 87 RM for children.
+It is best to come here in the evening, as the TV tower has a unique illumination, for which it is nicknamed the “Garden of Light”.
+The cost of visiting depends on how many attractions and objects inside will be inspected.
+On average, it ranges from RM49 to RM117 for adults and RM29 to 87 for children.

-Menara is open every day from 9:00 to 22:00, entrance and ticket office from Jalan P Ramlee street.
+Menara is open every day from 9:00 to 22:00, entrance and ticket office from Jalan P Ramlee.

-The square where all important holidays are held and on which a lot of interesting museums, is located a few blocks from the television tower, and immediately after it begins Chinatown.
+The square where all the important holidays are held and where many people focus interesting museums, is located a few blocks from the television tower, and immediately behind it begins the Chinese district.

 Piyush Bijwal / flickr.com

-Unlike the towering skyscrapers around, there is not a single modern building here, only colonial buildings.
-However, each building is painted with ultra-modern and very effective lighting, which gives the square an absolutely unforgettable look in the evening and at night.
+Unlike the skyscrapers towering around, there is not a single modern building here, only colonial buildings.
+However, each building is decorated with ultra-modern and very effective lighting, which gives the square an absolutely unforgettable look in the evening and at night.

-You can get here on foot, walking around the city center or by subway to Masjid Jamek station.
+You can get here on foot, walking around the city center or by metro to Masjid Jamek station.

-The official residence of the current monarch with a very interesting landscaping of the park.
+The official residence of the current monarch with a very interesting park landscaping.
 Only here in Kuala Lumpur you can see the guard of honor, which changes every 48 minutes.

-There are no excursions inside the residence, but the entrance to the territory at the palace is completely free, the doors are open from morning until late evening.
+There are no excursions inside the residence, but entrance to the territory of the palace is completely free, the doors are open from morning until late evening.

-You can get there on foot or by subway to the KL Sentral station.
+You can get there on foot or by metro to KL Sentral station.

 National Mosque and Jamek Mosque

-The National Mosque, in contrast to the Jamek Mosque, better known in tourist guides, modern building, accommodating at least 15 thousand worshipers at the same time.
+The National Mosque, unlike the more famous Jameka Mosque in tourist guides, modern building, accommodating at least 15 thousand worshipers at the same time.

-The mosque is also interesting in that the territory attached to it covers an area of almost 53.5 thousand square meters, filled with a garden, paths, gazebos. fountains and benches.
+The mosque is also interesting because its territory covers an area of almost 53.5 thousand square meters, filled with gardens, paths, gazebos. fountains and benches.
 The doors of the mosque open before sunrise and close after sunset.
-There is no entrance fee, but clothing must be appropriate for the venue.
+There is no need to pay entry, but clothing must be appropriate for the location.

 The modern national mosque is located in the very center of the city, near the Kuala Lumpur KTM metro station (suburban line) and Pasar Seni.

-The Jamek Mosque or Masjid Jamek, as it is indicated on all maps, even those printed in Russian, is the complete opposite of the national one.
-Its building was built in 1909 by Arthur Hubbeck in an amazing mixture of colonial style and the style of the traditional mosques of the Middle East.
+The Jameka Mosque or Masjid Jamek, as it is indicated on all maps, even those printed in Russian, is the complete opposite of the national one.
+Its building was built in 1909 by Arthur Hubbeck in an amazing mixture of colonial style and the style traditional for mosques in the Middle East.

-Entrance fee is not required, a certain time is provided for visits by tourists - from 8:30 to 12:30 and from 14:30 to 16:30, daily.
-Of course, you need to dress appropriately for the place.
+No entrance fee is required; tourists have a certain time for visiting - from 8:30 to 12:30 and from 14:30 to 16:30, daily.
+Of course, you need to dress appropriately for the location.

 The mosque is located in the center, next to the metro station of the same name.
-Entrance from Jalan Tun Perak street.
+Entrance from Jalan Tun Perak.

-This place is very interesting, and is not mistakenly included in all guidebooks in the list of attractions recommended for visiting in Kuala Lumpur.
+This place is very interesting, and it is not by mistake that it is included in all guidebooks in the list of attractions recommended for visiting in Kuala Lumpur.

-The mall was built in 1928 as a regular market place for selling agricultural products, but now it is an endless interweaving of souvenir shops, flea shops, junk shops, craft shops, second-hand shops and "dubious places" where you can buy absolutely everything from antique jugs to refrigerators.
+The shopping arcades were built in 1928 as regular market trading places for the sale of agricultural products, but now it is an endless interweaving of souvenir shops, flea shops, junk shops, craft workshops, thrift stores and “dubious places” where you can buy absolutely everything at a reasonable price. everything from antique jugs to refrigerators.

-You can wander here for hours, so you should stock up on a bottle of water.
+You can wander here for hours, so it’s worth stocking up on a bottle of water.
 The market is located near Independence Square, and it is open daily from 10:00 to 22:00.

 This place will be interesting for both children and adults.
-Visitors here move through the tunnels, and around them and above their heads, fish swim, of which there are over 5 thousand species.
+Visitors here move through tunnels, while fish, of which there are over 5 thousand species, swim around them and above their heads.

-The Kuala Lumpur Aquarium is located in the center of the map, just a few meters from the twin towers.
+The Kuala Lumpur Aquarium is located in the center of the map, literally a few meters from the Twin Towers.

 Bird Park and other parks

-The largest bird park in the world, covering an area of about 8 hectares and home to more than 3 thousand varieties of birds.
+The world's largest bird park, covering an area of about 8 hectares and home to more than 3 thousand species of birds.

 The park is open daily from 9:00 to 18:00.
-The cost of visiting is 48 RM for adults and 38 for children.
-The park has a developed infrastructure with quite reasonable prices, so you don’t need to worry about where to dine or visit the sanitary facilities.
+The cost of visiting is RM 48 for adults and RM 38 for children.
+The park has a developed infrastructure with quite reasonable prices, so there is no need to worry about where to have lunch or visit sanitary facilities.

-The park is located next to the China District, on Jalan Cenderawasih.
-You can get to it on foot during a walk or take the metro or bus 115.
+The park is located near the Chinese district, on Jalan Cenderawasih.
+You can get to it on foot while walking, or by metro or bus 115.

-There are a lot of parks in Kuala Lumpur, there is an orchid garden, a deer park and many other places where you can relax while admiring nature.
+There are a lot of parks in Kuala Lumpur, there is an orchid garden, a deer park and many other places where you can relax and admire nature.

 Among them, it is worth highlighting the Botanical Garden and the large Central Park.
-The first one will be of interest to all lovers of flora, and the second one is a traditional place for recreation and entertainment.
+The first will be of interest to all flora lovers, and the second is a traditional place for relaxation and entertainment.

-Finding parks and gardens is easy, you don't even have to open the map.
-While walking around the city center, they will definitely come across along the way.
+Finding parks and gardens is easy; you don’t even have to open a map.
+While walking around the city center you will definitely come across them along the way.

 Video: Malaysia, Kuala Lumpur.